gefendioglu/Cpp_Practices/02_Lesson/Null_Pointers.md

 	- function to pointer conversion --> func() --> &func()
 	- NULL pointer conversion --> int *ptr = 0; --> int *ptr = NULL;

-- nullptr is an address constant to eliminate the disadvantages of using 0 to represent null
+- "nullptr" is an address constant to eliminate the disadvantages of using 0 to represent null
 	- data type is nullptr_t (in <cstddef> lib)
 	- void func(nullptr_t) --> especially used for function overloading
 		- nullptr is only assigned to pointers (not taking consideration of data types)